Cancer Research UK logo.

 Quality of life assessment

 It is important to find out how treatments affect people’s day to day life, rather than just focus on how well they work.
-People will be more likely to continue with treatment if it has fewer side effects, for example.
+People will be more likely to continue with treatment if it has fewer side effects.

 Questionnaires